 This material is intended to provide you with a basic understanding of the requirements and contains an acknowledgement which confirms your understanding of your reporting responsibilities.
-Regardless of your past training, review of this material and the acknowledgement is required and will be retained by the University as a permanent personnel record throughout your employment.
+Regardless of your past training, review of this material and the acknowledgement is required and will be retained by the University.